Weather Forecast For Stanford - NewsBreak

 Wednesday, August 18

-Showers and thunderstorms then light rain likely during the day; while chance of light rain overnight
+Patchy fog during the day; while chance of showers and thunderstorms then chance of light rain overnight

 Thursday, August 19